adnguyen/Circadian_rhythm_runs_seasonal_timing/Readme.md

   * resp_day15:  raw respirometry values day 15
   * Li_cor2: additional licor id if different licor was used between days
   * notes: notes for respirometry; weights; indication of deaths and observations
+  * Resp_code: either 0 or 1, depending on if CO2 was produced during respirometry
   * treatment: whether sample was split into the genetic control, rearing temperature (RT eclosion), or in the fridge (simulated overwintering)
   * uniqueID: for apple, the ID is a combination of cohort day, first letter of tape color, and Ind_ID number; for haw, it is the same thing but uniqueIDs start with an "h" to indicate haw
   * eclosion_date: eclosion day defined as an adult at least 50% emerged from pupal case.